revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/11-HttpClient.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

 - `HttpClient.get()` method is used to fetch data from a server.
 - `HttpClient.post()` method is used to send the data to the server.
 - `HttpClient.put()` method is used to update the data on the server
 - `HttpClient.delete()` method is used to delete the data in the server

-All `HttpClient` methods return an **Observable** of something.
-In general, an observable can return multiple values over time.
+All `HttpClient` methods return an **Observable** of something.In general, an observable can return multiple values over time.

 </blockquote>
 </details>

 ---

-4. How we can consume RESTful APIs in Angular Projects?
+4.How we can consume RESTful APIs in Angular Projects?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)